ctavolazzi/code-conductor/.AI-Setup/work_efforts/active/202503160805_work_effort_context_retrieval.md

 ## 📝 Notes
 - This script enhances the AI assistant workflow by providing comprehensive context
 - The script is designed to be used before engaging with the workflow process
-- The updated AI instructions should guide assistants to use the existing scripts instead of manual work effort creation
+- The updated AI instructions guide assistants to use the existing scripts instead of manual work effort creation
+- Error handling was designed to be user-friendly with clear messages when things go wrong
+- The script gracefully handles edge cases like non-existent work efforts, invalid statuses, and dates with no work efforts